rebeccapeltz/blockchain-learning/docs/Conclusion/1-summary.md

     * The chain is made up of blocks containing lists of transactions
     * Blockchain can be described as a decentralized, immutable ledger of transactions
     * Blockchain relies on consensus mechanisms to validate data rather than trusting a central authority
-    * Transparency is a hallmark of the blockchain and all transactions be viewed online by anyone
+    * Transparency is a hallmark of a blockchain and all transactions be viewed online by anyone
     * Bitcoin and Ethereum are two popular blockchains
     * Bitcoin uses Proof of Work and Ethereum uses Proof of Stake for achieving consensus
     * In addition to being a crytocurrency Ethereum is a computing network that processes code in dApps and smart contracts